Johnson City limits public access to development services, suspends pavilion rentals

 Johnson City will temporarily close public access to its development services department through Friday, Aug.
 14, the city said in a news release on Wednesday.

-City Manager Pete Peterson said in the release that the city has "multiple" employees quarantined because of exposure to the virus.
+City Manager Pete Peterson said in the release that the city has “multiple” employees quarantined because of exposure to the coronavirus.

 The department will remain fully operational and continue to provide services to city residents and businesses through online transactions, email and by telephone.